 Lone Lake, Waterton National Park, Alberta, Canada (Before the 2017 fires).

-William Briggs, Statistician to the Stars, begins the week with his ongoing translation of the Summa Theologica: Summary Against Modern Thought – How Psychics and Witches Really Work.
+William Briggs, Statistician to the Stars, begins the week with his ongoing translation of the Summa Contra Gentiles: Summary Against Modern Thought – How Psychics and Witches Really Work.
 The Current Pope creates a new category of Ecocidal Sin.
 Those who disagree are the embodiment of

 Satan Hitler on Earth.
 The must read review of the must read book Bronze Age Mindset.
 Go RTWT, right now.
 I’ll wait… He discusses what ‘randomization’ is in experiments, and when it is useful.
 Ianto Watt guests, and continues his series on Clovis and his Anti-Arian army.
 It’s on the work of Bartholomew and Francis to reunify the Church, and not for good reasons.
 So much doom, so little room: A Special Pre Doom Friday: Bloated Tranny Edition, followed up by This Week In Doom: Chick-fil-a’s Cuck-a-Doodle-Do Edition.